chris7316/projecthitormiss/README.md

 # projecthitormiss

-    This is Where UI is created.
+    This is where the Encryption Schemes stuff is made.